dancarlton/otto-frontend/README.md

 # 🌊 Otto – Your Personalized Surf Reporter

-Otto is a custom-built React application that helps surfers stay dialed in to the best wave conditions based on their personal preferences.
-Whether you're chasing clean morning lines or dodging blown-out onshore chop, Otto alerts you when the surf is just right near your favorite breaks.
+Otto is a full-stack surf forecasting app that uses real-time buoy data, user preferences, and GPT to recommend **where, when, and how to surf**.
+Whether you're chasing clean morning lines or dodging blown-out onshore chop, Otto helps you stay dialed in.

+Built with React, Express, and MongoDB, Otto delivers personalized forecasts tailored to your surf style.

 ---